Added versatility as use of RSH heavy-duty seals is extended

 Seals play an important role in extending bearing service life.
 Factors that contribute to longer service life include good sealing efficiency with contaminant exclusion and grease retention.

 There is a large demand for equipment able to withstand severe pollution or cleaning constraints.
-The present SKF RSH sealing solution meets this need for bearing sizes in the 60, 62 and 63 series with a bore of up to 25 mm (0.984 in.).
-Increasingly however, there are requirements for a stronger sealing solution to be available for larger sizes.
-To respond to this need, SKF has extended the range for bearings equipped with RSH seals up to 60 mm (2.36 in.) bore in both the 62 and 63 series.
-This extension of the range will be beneficial for a multitude of applications and industries.
+The present SKF RSH sealing solution meets this need for bearing sizes in the 60, 62 and 63 series with a bore of up to 25 mm.
+Increasingly however, there are requirements for this stronger sealing solution to be available for larger sizes.
+To respond to this need, SKF has extended the range for bearings equipped with RSH seals up to 60 mm bore in both the 62 and 63 series.
+This extension of the range is beneficial for a multitude of applications and industries.

 The RSH heavy-duty seals replace the RS1 seals currently used.
 Fig. 4 shows the difference between the two seal designs.
 The lip of the RS1 seal makes radial contact with the outer diameter of the inner ring.
 With the RSH seal, the lip of the seal is in contact axially with the inner ring in a groove at the side and incorporates a secondary lip seal that can withstand high-pressure cleaning and prevents water entry.
 In this seal design, the contact pressure between this seal lip and the seal counterface increases when pressure is applied to the outside of the bearing, while the lip design itself prevents the seal from being pressed into the bearing.
 In addition, seals have radial slots in the tapered attachment.
 These provide the contact area between the seal lip and counterface with proper lubrication so enabling the grease to act as a third protection.